Skip to content

 kubectl get ingress podinfo3-main

-Namespaced Default Context
+Namespaced Default Contexts

 KuboCD also supports defining a default context per namespace.